dondibrandidon/cs11-2024-82-mp/README.md

   Allows the mayors to reset the current level and start from scratch, if they weren't satisified with your previous run through the level.
 Useful if you're trying to beat the highscore!

 - #### 📐 **Tile Sets**
-  The game accepts both emoji-based or text-based levels seemlesly.
+  The game accepts both emoji-based and text-based levels seemlesly.
 Advanced TileSet-swapping technology was implemented, although mixing the two tile sets will not work.

 ## [🤓] Implementation